-One of my favorite indulgences in life is afternoon tea and Tokyo has some amazing afternoon tea options.
+One of my favorite indulgences in life is afternoon tea, and Tokyo has some fantastic afternoon tea options.
 This article lists several of my favorite spots for high tea and pastries around Tokyo.

-In addition to pastry art, Japanese hospitality and service sets the bar worldwide so as you can imagine, high tea in Tokyo is a pretty cool experience.
+In addition to pastry art, Japanese hospitality and service set the bar worldwide, so as you can imagine, high tea in Tokyo is a pretty cool experience.
 But where can you find the best high tea in Tokyo?

-The hotel lobby is also incredibly beautiful and for me, setting is a really important quality to a great high tea experience.
+The hotel lobby is also incredibly beautiful, and for me, the setting is an essential quality to an exceptional high tea experience.
 There’s a skylit bamboo garden that creates that perfect peaceful mood, alongside a beautiful indoor garden with natural light.

-But in addition to the view, the high tea is extraordinarily good and the service is top-notch.
-It’s a bit on the pricier side, however there are different kinds of menus to better accommodate your budget.
+But in addition to the view, the high tea is extraordinarily good, and the service is top-notch.
+It’s a bit on the pricier side; however, there are different kinds of menus to accommodate your budget better.
 All in all, if you want the ultimate high tea experience, this place is by far my favorite.

 Outside of Paris, Pierre Herme has by far the most locations in both Paris and Tokyo.
 The market for a well-made macaron and fine pastries is essentially the same in both cities.

 I honestly never knew what a good macaron even tasted like until the day I stumbled upon a Pierre Herme macaron counter at the SOGO food basement in Yokohama.
 From that moment, it became almost a daily ritual heading back through Yokohama Station.

 Everyone raves about Laudree, but in all honestly, Pierre Hermes macarons are in a whole other realm.
 Laduree has a lovely setting and some pretty pastries, but Pierre Herme is the real deal.